Versioning Godot projects with Diversion - a step-by-step guide

 Creating your account

-Alright so - let’s say for now you want to explore the tool, and you’re fine with the (loose) limitations of the Free tier.
+Alright so - let’s say for now you want to explore the tool, and you’re fine with the (loose) limitations of the Indie tier.
 Then, first things first, to get started using Diversion, you’ll need to create a new account :)

 That’s where you’ll be able to enter your new Diversion account info (username, email, password) or choose to sign up using a Google account, and then you’ll simply need to confirm with the unique code sent to your email address: